 Project Lead The Way (PLTW) Pathway to Engineering (PTE) is a sequence of 5 courses, which follows a proven hands-on, real-world, problem-solving approach to learning.
 These courses comprise the STEM Academy coursework offered in conjunction with the Northern Neck Technical Center.
 Throughout PTE, students learn and apply the design process, acquire strong teamwork and communication proficiency and develop organization, critical-thinking and problem-solving skills.
 Students create, design, build, discover, collaborate and solve problems while applying what they learn in math and science.
 They explore aerodynamics, astronautics and space life sciences.
 Students apply biological and engineering concepts related to biomechanics.
 They design, test and actually construct circuits and devices such as smartphones and tablets and work collaboratively on a culminating capstone project.

-For more information please visit www.northernnecktech.org and refer to pages 72-73 of this guide.
+For more information please visit www.northernnecktech.org.
 The first two courses are offered at the student's home school while the third, fourth and fifth courses are offered at the Northern Neck Technical Center.